cfe-lab/Kive/CONTRIBUTING.md

         sudo mv static_root static
         sudo rm static_root.tar.gz

 9. Launch the fleet.
-If `kiveuser` is the user account used to run the fleet, and it utilizes a virtualenv based at `~/vkive/`:
+This assumes that `kiveuser` is the user account used to run the fleet.
+The `su -l` will run that user's login scripts that should activate any needed virtual environment:

-        sudo su kiveuser
+        sudo su -l kiveuser
-        source ~/vkive/bin/activate
         cd /usr/local/share/Kive/kive
         ./manage.py runfleet &